 North Dakota Restaurant Review Goes Viral

 Why would an Olive Garden Review put North Dakota on the national news map?
-Because, sometimes, and Olive garden is the new big thing.
-And now Marilyn Hagerty even has her own fake twitter!
-That is how you know that you have arrived!
+Because, sometimes, an Olive Garden Restaurant is the new big thing.
+Now Marilyn Hagerty even has her own fake twitter.
+That, my friends, is how you know that you have arrived!

 I grew up with a grandma who was an amateur food reviewer.
 She did not have a newspaper column, but she did write a weekly family letter.
-In that letter she would let us know much of what she ate in the previous week, and she really liked it when she went to Bob Evans on her birthday, she got a percentage off based on her age…and got free cake.
-I remember when Grandma’s sister, Elizabeth (our Lizzie’s namesake) had her first burrito (it may have been from Taco Bell, it may have been at a family member’s home) and she was over the moon with it.
+In that letter she would let us know much of what she ate in the previous week.
+She really liked it when she went to Bob Evans on her birthday because she got a percentage discount based on her age . . . and she got free cake.
+I remember when Grandma’s sister, Elizabeth (our Lizzie’s namesake), had her first burrito (it may have been from Taco Bell, it may have been at a family member’s home) and she was over the moon with it.
 She called it a burrto.

-So when the news broke this week after Grand Forks Herald columnist, Marilyn Haggerty, age 85, became a national sensation after writing a review of Grand Fork’s brand new Olive Garden Restaurant, I pretty much imagined my grandma writing that review.
+When the news broke this week after Grand Forks Herald columnist, Marilyn Hagerty, age 85, became a national sensation after writing a review of Grand Fork’s brand new Olive Garden Restaurant, I pretty much imagined my grandma writing that review.

 All in all, it is the largest and most beautiful restaurant now operating in Grand Forks.
 It attracts visitors from out of town as well as people who live here.

-As for the Grand Forks restaurant scene, I’d prefer to see places like the Toasted Frog get more attention, but then again, I just can’t picture my grandma having a late lunch or early supper there…so I’m not sure it is going to make the Eatbeat column anytime soon.
+As for the Grand Forks restaurant scene, I’d prefer to see places like the Toasted Frog get more attention, but then again, I just can’t picture my grandma having a late lunch or early supper there.
+She was more likely to be enamored of the endless soup, salad and bread sticks at the Olive Garden.

-I think it is great that this woman is getting her 15 minutes of fame.
+I think it is great that Mailyn is getting her 15 minutes of fame.
 She even appeared on today’s CBS This Morning via satellite from Fargo.
 I say way to go!